Glycan array

-Glycan arrays, like that offered by the Consortium for Functional Glycomics (CFG), National Center for Functional Glycomics (NCFG) and Z Biotech, LLC, contain carbohydrate compounds that can be screened with lectins, antibodies or cell receptors to define carbohydrate specificity and identify ligands.
-Glycan array screening works in much the same way as other microarray that is used for instance to study gene expression DNA microarrays or protein interaction Protein microarrays.
+Glycan arrays, like that offered by the Consortium for Functional Glycomics (CFG), National Center for Functional Glycomics (NCFG) and Z Biotech, contain carbohydrate compounds that can be screened with lectins, antibodies or cell receptors to define carbohydrate specificity and identify ligands.
+Glycan array screening works in much the same way as other microarrays used, for instance, to study gene expression (DNA microarrays) or protein interaction (protein microarrays).

-Glycan arrays are composed of various oligosaccharides and/or polysaccharides immobilised on a solid support in a spatially-defined arrangement.
-This technology provides the means of studying glycan-protein interactions in a high-throughput environment.
+Glycan arrays are composed of various oligosaccharides and polysaccharides immobilized on a solid support in a spatially defined arrangement.
+This technology provides the means of studying glycan–protein interactions in a high-throughput environment.
 These natural or synthetic (see carbohydrate synthesis) glycans are then incubated with any glycan-binding protein such as lectins, cell surface receptors or possibly a whole organism such as a virus.
 Binding is quantified using fluorescence-based detection methods.
+Certain types of glycan microarrays can even be re-used for multiple samples using a method called microwave assisted wet-erase.

 Applications

-The glycan array technology has been and still is applied to study the specificity of host-pathogen interactions.
+Glycan arrays have been used to characterize previously unknown biochemical interactions.
+For example, photo-generated glycan arrays have been used to characterize the immunogenic properties of a tetrasaccharide found on the surface of anthrax spores.
+Hence, glycan array technology can be used to study the specificity of host–pathogen interactions.